rahavdayan/rahavdayan/README.md

 My name is Rahav Dayan, I am a recent CS & Math grad from NJIT and I am love software development.

-Lately, I've been focused on backend development, although I am interested in exploring applied AI/ML.
+Lately, I've been improving my backend development skills, although I am interested in applied AI/ML.

 Feel free to browse through what I've been working on and I hope you enjoy!